home-assistant/home-assistant.io/source/_integrations/thread.markdown

 The **preferred network** function isn't completely implemented yet.
 In particular, when adding Matter devices through the companion apps, the preferred network of the mobile device is being used.
 </div>

 You can only set a Thread network as preferred if the credentials are known.
-A Thread device can be connected to any of those Thread networks.
+A Thread device can be connected to any of those Thread networks, not just the preferred one.

 ### Importing Thread credentials